Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Acknowledgements

 \section{Acknowledgements}

-QM would like to acknowledge Cheng Li and Tao Jing for discussion.
-YC is funded by the China Postdoctoral Science Foundation (Grant No. 2022TQ0329), and thanks Hui Li and Kai Wang for their valuable insights and suggestions.
-The authors would like to express their gratitude to the Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University for providing the necessary computational and data storage resources that have significantly contributed to the research results presented in this paper, and to Yi Mao and Chen Chen for their invaluable technical support.
+QM thanks Cheng Li, Tao Jing, Yunwei Deng and Yunjing Wu for discussions.
+YC is funded by the National Natural Science Foundation of China (Grant no. 12503014), the Fundamental Research Funds for the Central Universities (Grant no. KG202502) and the China Postdoctoral Science Foundation (Grant no. 2022TQ0329), and thanks Hui Li and Kai Wang for their valuable insights and suggestions.
+The authors also acknowledge the Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University for computational resources, and Yi Mao and Chen Chen for technical support.